mongodb/chatbot/docs/docs/server/configure.md

 # Configure the Chatbot Server

-The `mongodb-chatbot-server` is an npm package that you can use to quickly spin up a chatbot server powered by MongoDB.
+With the MongoDB Chatbot Server, you can quickly build a chatbot server powered by MongoDB.
+The `mongodb-chatbot-server` is an npm package contains all the modules of the MongoDB Chatbot Server.

 The chatbot server supports retrieval augmented generation (RAG).
+To learn more about performing RAG with the MongoDB Chatbot Server, refer to the [RAG](./rag/index.md) guide.

 The package provides configurable Express.js modules including: